Tidier Books | Paperless Bookkeeping for Small Businesses

 Input Tax Credits (ITCs) on Out-of-Province Expenses

-ITCs let GST/HST registrants recover the GST/HST paid on eligible business expenses, regardless of where those expenses were incurred in Canada.
+ITCs allow GST/HST registrants to recover the GST/HST paid on eligible business expenses, regardless of where those expenses were incurred in Canada.

 Here’s what you should know: